 Electropolishing and Passivating for the Medical Device Industry

-The Benefits for Medical Device Components
+The Benefits of Medical Device Finishing Services for Parts

 Electropolishing is an excellent fit for medical devices because of the multiple benefits the process has to offer.
 Manufacturers like electropolishing because of the effectiveness of one process to achieve a finish that is smooth, free of burrs, corrosion resistant and clean.
+It’s also one of the most efficient metal finishing processes available.

-Another successful application is the electropolishing of 420 SS, saw blades used in orthopedic surgical procedures.
+Another successful application is the electropolishing of 420 SS saw blades used in orthopedic surgical procedures.
 These parts are made from 420 SS and are laser cut into various shapes and sizes.
 It is critical that the cutting teeth are free from burrs and laser slag and remain sharp for accurate cutting.
 Not only does the electropolishing accomplish this, but the process also removes the discoloration from laser cutting giving the parts a nice bright, uniform appearance.

 Lastly, we electropolish many implantable items made from Nitinol and titanium.
 With implantable items it is very important to have a part that is biocompatible.
 The electropolishing process achieves this by removing the outer skin of metal along with the surface contaminants imbedded during the various manufacturing steps.
 By removing the imbedded free iron and other contaminants, the passive, oxygen rich surface is excellent for inhibiting bacteria growth and retarding corrosion.

-Commonly Used Metal Alloys
+Commonly Used Metal Alloys:

 303 SS, 304 SS, 316 SS, 410 SS, 416 SS, 420 SS, 440 SS, 17-4 PH SS, 17-7 PH SS, cobalt chrome, Nitinol and titanium

-Specifications We Can Adhere To
+Specifications We Can Adhere To:

 Electropolishing: ASTM B912, ASTM F86